Best Ghost Towns to Visit in Arizona

 Cleator - Yavapai County, Arizona

 Cleator was another unsuccessful gold mining town.
-After it's founding in 1864 it was original known as Turkey Creek or Turkey Creek Mining District.
+After it's founding in 1864 it was originally known as Turkey Creek or Turkey Creek Mining District.
 By 1869, the town had opened its post office but the town didn't fare so well and ended up abandoned until 1901.
 That is when Levrett P. Nellis took it upon himself to build a saloon and store on the land.
 He also reopened the post office.
 After the railroad came through the area it gave a little boost to the town.

 When James Cleator bought the town from Levrett Nellis and, a decade later, he renamed the town after himself around 1925.
 Throughout the rest of the 1920s, the town's population began to shrink and mines started to close up.
 James Cleator ended up putting the town up for sale around April 1949.
 His son Thomas ended up buying the property and he ran a small bar there for decades.
 Thomas died in 1996 and the property was handed down to his sister Eleanor and her son.
 They now run the bar.
 Many of the original buildings of the town are still there.
 They include the old school, the store and many other buildings.